jonathanwvd/sisoviewer/README.md

 `python app.py`

-Wait until the server is set up and paste `http://localhost:8000/` on your browser.
+Wait until the server is set up and paste `http://localhost:8050/` to your browser.

 ## Downloading and loading the datasets
 The datasets can be downloaded from the following [link](https://www.ufrgs.br/gimscop/repository/siso-viewer/datasets/).